Virtual-Finland-Development/authentication-gw/docs/auth-providers.md

 Sinuna is an Openid Connect -type authentication provider with the following endpoints:

-- login: `/auth/openid/login-request`
+- LoginRequest: `/auth/openid/login-request`
+  - gets a `loginCode`.
+- AuthTokenRequest: `/auth/openid/auth-token-request`
-- token: `/auth/openid/auth-token-request`
+  - uses the `loginCode` to get an access token: `token`
-- userInfo: `/auth/openid/user-info-request`
+- UserInfoRequest: `/auth/openid/user-info-request`
+  - uses the `token` to get user info
+  - example: `{"inum": "bazbar1231231", "sub":"1234567890","email":"John@Doe"}`
+    - `inum`: is the user ID
+    - `email`: is the user email
+    - `sub` _(disrecard)_: is the sinuna service-account specific user ID
-- logout: `/auth/openid/logout-request`
+- LogoutRequest: `/auth/openid/logout-request`

-The login flow gets a `loginCode` and uses it to get an access token.
-The access token is then used to get user info.
+  - ends the sinuna login session

 The _provider_ reference ident for the login is: `sinuna`.